Handsome Lake: Tribe

-Several factors contributed to the erosion of morale and spiritual welfare of the Iroquois/Haudenosaunee.
+Several factors contributed to the erosion of morale and spiritual welfare of the Haudenosaunee.
 At its peak in the early 18th century, the Haudenosaunee controlled much of what is now the midwestern United States, which it had conquered through decades of warring against the tribes native to those areas in the Beaver Wars.

-In 1779, Handsome Lake wanted to die after the US military attacked the Haudenosaunee villages, wiping out whole communities and killing many.
-In his despair, Handsome Lake was said to had envisioned a visit by the Three Sisters-the spirits of the corn, beans, and squash.
+In 1779, Handsome Lake wanted to die after the US military attacked the Haudenosaunee villages through the Sullivan-Clinton Campaign, burning whole communities and killing many.
+In his despair, Handsome Lake was said to have envisioned a visit by the Three Sisters--the spirits of the corn, beans, and squash.
 The Three Sisters' visit prompted Handsome Lake to return to and re-teach his community its traditional agricultural practices.

-After the American Revolution, the Haudenosaunee lost most of their land in New York and Pennsylvania and were forced to live on reservations, including in Canada, as punishment for taking the side of the British Crown in the revolution.
+After the American Revolution, the Haudenosaunee lost most of their land in New York and Pennsylvania and were forced to live on reservations.
+As part of their compensation for acting as allies to the British during the War, many displaced Haudenosaunee moved to a tract of Land known as the Haldimand Tract which was measured as six miles on either side of the Grand River in southern Ontario.
 Although these reservations included much of the prime real estate in Western New York, including several of the prominent creek and river valleys, the small and fragmented native lands were separated by wide swaths of land that was eventually earmarked for American settlement in what would be known as the Holland Purchase.
 This dislocation followed years of social disruption due to epidemics of infectious disease and major wars.

-Alcohol was introduced to the tribes in this time frame, a substance to which numerous Haudenosaunee (including Handsome Lake himself) began consuming in excess, exacerbating the erosion of the traditional family unit.
+Alcohol was introduced to the tribes in this time frame, a substance which numerous Haudenosaunee (including Handsome Lake himself) began consuming in excess, exacerbating the erosion of the traditional family unit.
 This situation was a result of the cultural clash between the fledgling United States and the once equally powerful Six Nations people.
 The traditional religious rituals were no longer applicable to the environment in which the Haudenosaunee people found themselves.